-We recommend the Society implement procedures to ensure that all provisions for employee compensation, including those allowing for certain fringe benefits, are specified in written policies or agreements formally approved by the Society's Board.
+We recommend the Society implement procedures to ensure that all provisions for employee compensation, including those allowing for certain fringe benefits, are specified in written policies or agreements formally approved by the Board.
 Additionally, the procedures should provide for determining whether fringe benefits given to Society employees must be included in their taxable wages.
-Those same procedures should ensure also that employee bonuses or gifts are either governed by a formal policy or approved by the Board.
-We recommend further that these procedures ensure required employees covered by the FLSA receive overtime pay, and legal guidance is obtained regarding overtime exemptions and taxable fringe benefits.